How Can I Recover Permanently Deleted Files in Windows 10

 Typically, when we delete a file in Windows, we use either Delete key or Right-click on a file or folder and choose Delete.
 Such (temporary) deleted file or the folder goes straight to the Recycle Bin from where we can restore them in just a few clicks.

-On the contrary, when we delete a file by using Shift + Delete key combination or empty the Recycle Bin—also happens when you run system cleaner app—the files and folders are permanently removed (deleted) from the system.
+On the contrary, when we delete a file by using Shift + Delete key combination or empty the Recycle Bin — also happens when you run system cleaner app—the files and folders are permanently removed (deleted) from the system.

 Fortunately, permanently deleted files are recoverable with prompt action.

-Steps to Recover Permanently Deleted Files in Windows 10
+Methods to Recover Permanently Deleted Files in Windows 10

 Below are the steps you must follow in the sequence to get back permanently deleted files in Windows.

-Step 1: Use Backup
+Method 1: Use Backup

 Check your recent backup (if you are using Windows Backup) and restore permanently deleted files in Windows 10.